mikependon/RepoDB.NET/pages/getstarted/mysql.md

 }
 ```

-And even with the Enumerations.
+And even with the enumerations.

 ```csharp
 public enum Gender